 and diverse since its inception - not to mention being one of the most technically gifted DJ’s to grace a pair of turntables.
 Acquaviva is as intrinsic to the progression of dance music as any and a true pioneer in the evolution of what we consider the modern DJ.

-On the technological front, no other DJ has made such significant contributions to the advancement of how DJ’s perform than John Acquaviva.
-His personal masterful technique and firm grasp of the trade led to his fruitful involvement with Final Scratch and especially Beatport.
-A vital founder and active member of both companies – the former tool that allows manipulation and playback of digital audio sources and the latter a major online hub for electronic music – John’s role extends far beyond his taste making capabilities.
+On the technological front, no other DJ has made such significant contributions to the advancement of how DJs perform.
+Acquaviva’s masterful technique and firm grasp of the trade led to his fruitful involvement with Final Scratch and Beatport.
+A vital founder and active member of both companies – the former, a tool that allows manipulation and playback of digital audio sources, and the latter, a major online hub for electronic music – John’s role extends far beyond his taste making capabilities.
 He’s been an integral figure

-When Acquaviva and Hawtin co-founded Plus 8 Records in 1990, which capitalized on minimal releases from Cybersonik, Speedy J, Kenny Larkin and Plastikman, to name a few.
-It wasn’t until 1993, however, that he and Richie began to truly embrace their passions for house music by dishing up a second imprint – Definitive Records.
-Defined by a more progressive and tech house sound from such luminaries as Olivier Giacomotto, the imprint marked the beginning of John’s unparalleled taste as a global powerhouse and exemplar in dance music culture.
+In 1990, Acquaviva and Hawtin co-founded Plus 8 Records, which capitalized on minimal releases from Cybersonik, Speedy J, Kenny Larkin and Plastikman.
+It wasn’t until 1993, however, that the pair began to truly embrace their passions for house music by dishing up a second imprint – DEFINITIVE Records.
+An imprint that was later relaunched